QingTian1927/SearTxT-and-Texter/README.md

 Since SearTxT can only search for strings in `.txt` files, you will have to run Texter first to convert other file formats (e.g. `.docx`) into `.txt`.

 #### Download and install pandoc
-Simply launch Texter and use the `/pd` command.
+Simply launch Texter and run the `/pd` command.
 Alternatively, you can also download and install pandoc manually, but make sure you add the installation directory to your `PATH`.

 #### Start the conversion
 If you have correctly set up and moved your files inside the target directory, simply start the conversion by using the `/cv` command.